The Rappahannock Fall Line: An Intersection

 - Woodie Walker, Conservationist, Historian, and Owner of Rappahannock Adventures

-- Jason Sellers, UMW Assistant History Professor
+“The Rappahannock Fall Line: Land in Transition” - Dr. Jason Sellers, UMW Assistant History Professor

 - Mary O’Neill, Supervisory Park Ranger, Fredericksburg and Spotsylvania County Battlefields National Military Park

-- Mike Lott, Regional Supervisor/Northern Region Steward, Department of Conservation and Recreation
+“Armies on the Move: The Fall Line and the Civil War” - Mike Lott, Regional Supervisor/Northern Region Steward, Department of Conservation and Recreation

 Panel Discussion